knoppys/scp-bookings/README.md

 Changelog

+V5.9.7
+- Fixed the problem with the client details and operator details not picking up single quotes in the edit booking screen.
+Added stripslashes in the PHP.

 V4.9.1
 - Bookings fields amendments have been updated.
 - Default sort by Checkin Date on the new accounts screen